Netflix/falcor/documentation/model.md

 }
 ~~~

 Notice that the response above now contains the "name" and "done" fields of the newly added task object.
-Using the returnValuePathSets argument, we are able to retrieve values from object references returned from the function.
+Using the refPaths argument, we are able to retrieve values from object references returned from the function.

-Now that the function has run successfully, and the values have been retrieved from the references in the response, the "thisPathSets" paths are retrieved from the function's "this" object.
+Now that the function has run successfully, and the values have been retrieved from the references in the response, the "thisPaths" paths are retrieved from the function's "this" object.
 Recall that we requested the following path from the "this" object:

 ~~~js
 [